SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

    Space: <select your space from the drop down list>
    ```

-4. We have created the destination `getWishList` in Exercise 4.
+4. The `odata.js` file under the `odata` folder in our deployment will expect a destination by name `getWishList`.
+Note that we have already created this destination in Exercise 4.

    ![Step Image](images/Exercise6_3-4_odata_destination.png)

+5. As the deployment of a Node.js application involves uploading and packaging a number of files and modules, the deployment via Web IDE might take some time.
+Please use this opportunity to login to the Cloud cockpit and check the creation of backing service instances, service bindings and applications.
+The order mentioned in your `mta.yaml` file will be followed during the deployment.
+You can also keep an eye on the flow of the deployment by watching the console logs from Web IDE or using the CF CLI command - **`cf logs <app name> --recent`**.

-5. Once the deployment is successful, click on the url below _Application Routes_.
+6. Once the deployment is successful, click on the url below _Application Routes_.
 The application opens in a new tab.
 Append “/products” to the URL and check that the Wishlist product data is shown.

    ![Step Image](images/Exercise6_3-5_check_data.png)